abhiramsattiraju/ablang-interpreter/documentation/ast.md

 Likewise, if a string `"hi"` was the left operand, `leftOperand` would be `"hi"`.

+If a round-bracketed expression was to be an operand, it would be stored as an array of `Operation` objects.

 ### Operator Types
 - `LEAVE_AS_IS`: Keep the value unchanged.
 - `ADDITION`